-- Cultivating environments that support open dialogue on complex and often-difficult conversations. - Implementing and expanding unconscious bias education and training. - Sharing best-practice diversity, equity and inclusion programs and initiatives, as well as those that have been unsuccessful. - Engaging boards of directors when developing and evaluating diversity, equity and inclusion strategies.
+- Cultivating environments that support open dialogue on complex and often-difficult conversations. - Implementing and expanding education and training on unconscious bias. - Sharing best-practice diversity, equity and inclusion programs and initiatives, as well as those that have been unsuccessful. - Engaging boards of directors when developing and evaluating diversity, equity and inclusion strategies.